kazuhidelee/piazza_label_predictor/README.md

 # Piazza Label Predictor
 Created an program that automatically identify the subject of posts from Piazza
-<br>using natural language processing and machine learning techniques.
+>using natural language processing and machine learning techniques.

 ## Bag of Words Model
 Treat a Piazza post as a bag of words” - each post is simply characterized by which words it includes.